qasxxsaq/1724project/README.md

 - Integration with External Services:
   - An endpoint will be built to automatically notify users about new events or event information updates, through email using SendGrid, if they provide their emails during registration and are willing to receive such notifications.
   - Other notifications like new discount opportunities will be optionally implemented.
-- File Handling and Processing:
-  - Automated document validation will be applied, including extracting and processing information from uploaded images or pdfs, for specific events requiring age verification or special offers like student discounts.
-- Database Backup and Recovery:
-  - Weekly or monthly snapshots of PostgreSQL databases will be taken to DigitalOcean storage depending on usage, to prevent data loss.

 ### Fulfillment of Course Requirements:
 Here is a summary of key features which are compliant with course requirements.